I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Those threats include the expansion of agriculture, destruction of forests for logging and mining, and illegal hunting for food and the exotic pet trade.
-The scientists involved in the study say climate change and emerging diseases will also have an additional negative impact on primates.
+Climate change and emerging diseases will also have an additional negative impact on primates.

 The BBC notes that “Poverty and civil unrest [are] driving forces for hunting—in the poorest parts of the world many people are being driven to hunting primates in order to feed themselves.”

-Anthony Rylands is a senior research scientist with Conservation International and one of the 31 co-authors of the Science Advances report.
+Anthony Rylands is a senior research scientist with Conservation International and one of the 31 co-authors of a Science Advances report.
 He says that forests in Southeast Asia and in the Amazon are vanishing: “we’re seeing enormous areas destroyed, which you never saw 20 years ago.”

 Other habitats are being degraded.
 Here are some numbers from the David Shepherd Wildlife Foundation: